 Step 2: Download FAT32 GuiFormat

-First, download this FAT32 guiformat software.
-Click on the picture to start your download.
+First, head over to the FAT32 guiformat software site.
+Once you’re on the site, click on the picture to start your download.
 Since it’s a portable version, that needs no installation, I recommend that you save it to your desktop.

 Step 3: Connect the 64GB SDXC to your computer